go-masonry/docu-web/content/mortar/config.md

 in it (or them).

 The concept is simple, you use the `Get` function that accepts a key.
 A key is actually a path within the configuration map.
-Looking at the above example, to access gRPC server port, you should use the following key.
+Looking at the above example, to access the gRPC server port, you should use the following key:

 `mortar.server.grpc.port`

-{{%notice%}}Default delimiter is `.` but if needed it can be changed, with a proper PR{{%/notice%}}
+{{%notice%}}The default delimiter is `.` but if needed it can be changed, with a proper PR{{%/notice%}}

-Once you `Get` a value with a provided key you can
+Once you `Get` a value with a provided key you can:

-- Check if it was set `value.IsSet() bool`
+- Check if it was set `value.IsSet() bool`.
-- Cast it to a type
+- Cast it to a type:
   - `Bool() bool`
   - `Int() int`
   - `StringMapStringSlice() map[string][]string`